How to Access a Doctor

 Urgent cases can very often be dealt with the same day by one of our Senior Clinicians.
-This may be via telephone consultation, by appointment on the day or dropping in on one of our walk in sessions.
+This may be via telephone consultation or by appointment on the day.

 At the surgery we will try to see you as near to your appointment time as possible, usually within 20 minutes.

 You may book a ‘telephone consultation’ when you do not need to actually see the doctor, but would like to discuss your condition and ask questions, or to discuss the need for an urgent appointment.

 Nurse access is by pre-booked appointments or telephone consultation where appropriate.
 Click on the "Nurses" tab above for information about when you should see one.

 Sick children will always been seen as soon as possible if brought to the surgery.
 This is usually much quicker than a home visit, and the surgery has much better facilities for assessing your child.
 If in doubt about bringing your chid, please telephone the surgery for advice first.
 We also offer some dedicated appointments with the Practice medical team specifically for young children.